 Authentication and Evaluation of Paintings

 Even if you have proved that a painting is an "original," that doesn't mean is it painted by the artist you think painted it.
 For more valuable paintings (e.g., tens of thousands of dollars and beyond) a buyer or owner may want an authentication report.
 The more famous the artist -- and the more expensive the art -- the higher the risk of forgery.
 Even highly trained art dealers and museum officials get caught with fakes -- sometimes way more than they wish to discuss.
 There are truly brilliant forgers.
-Many of them live offshore, are very well trained, and produce duplicates that are hard to distinguish from the "real thing."
+Many of them live offshore, are very well trained, and produce duplicates -- or even one-of-a kind works that the artists could have painted -- that are hard to distinguish from the "real thing."
 As forgers become more proficient in their trade, fewer experts are willing to give definitive opinions about authenticity.
 Collectors have to either become comfortable with this risk or pursue another passion.
-Some collectors are comforted by working with reputable dealers who will buy back art of questionable authenticity.
-Collectors are advised to have a firm understanding of a dealer's buy-back policy and secure an agreement in writing.
-Insurance may also limit risk, if available.

 Return to Authentication and Evaluation of Paintings